-Pain medications prescribed after dental procedures are one pathway to opioid addiction.
+Pain medications prescribed after dental procedures are one of those common pathways to opioid addiction.
 Some dentists and oral surgeons prescribe liberal quantities of opioids for pain after common procedures such as the removal of wisdom teeth, not warning patients of the dangers of opioid addiction.
 Worse yet, some practitioners refill these prescriptions numerous times.

 With five million Americans having their wisdom teeth removed every year, the connection between painkillers after the procedure and opioid addiction has come to the attention of national news outlets.